raamana/neuropredict/_sources/results_regr.rst.txt

 The report consists of

- - distribtions of cross-validated performance, for each of dataset, as measured by r2, MAE, MSE and explained variance (if you need other metrics, open an `issue on github <https://github.com/raamana/neuropredict/issues/new>`_).
+ - distributions of cross-validated performance, for each of dataset, as measured by :math:`r^2`, MAE, MSE and explained variance.
+If you need other metrics, open an `issue on github <https://github.com/raamana/neuropredict/issues/new>`_), or you could use the results stored in the `CVResults` class, in a comprehensive manner, to compute various other metrics yourself easily.
  - residual plots showing residuals as a function of original target value,
  - prediction plot showing the predicted target value as a function of original target value, and
  - few other diagnostic plots (such as subjects with high frequency of large residuals, an indication of them being an outlier) to be made available soon.